Assistant Professor Jobs at University Of Cincinnati with Visa Sponsorship

 Does University Of Cincinnati sponsor H-1B visas for Assistant Professors?

 Yes.
-As an accredited higher education institution, University of Cincinnati is a cap-exempt H-1B employer under USCIS rules.
+As an accredited higher education institution, University of Cincinnati is a cap-exempt H-1B visa employer under USCIS rules.
 This means it can file H-1B petitions for Assistant Professors at any point during the year, bypassing the annual lottery.
 The university's international services office typically manages the filing process in coordination with your hiring department.

 How do I apply for Assistant Professor jobs at University Of Cincinnati?